6

 Thanks, Dave, for teaching us the design principle of proximity. :) How about now I just show you what I’m talking about.
 Ready?
 Here we go!

-The small space between lines makes the whole lines look like a single group (leading)
+In the image below, the small space between lines (leading) makes the whole lines look like a single group (leading)

 Too much space means no relation